 How will UPTIME improve your maintenance service performance?

 The improvements promised by UPTIME are expected to bring benefits to our maintenance service performance.
 This will affect all major processes: planning, execution, reporting, evaluation, improvement.
 This will be achievable because all information necessary for these processes will not only be acquired using various (mostly automatic) means, but also made accessible to the process stakeholders on-demand and in the form they can most effectively process.

 A logistics planner, for example, would have access to an overview indicating location and availability status (e.g. “under maintenance, expected to be ready in three hours”) of an asset, while our maintenance operations manager could see a summary of anomalies in environmental stress for an asset necessitating ordering of certain spare parts in advance, which could dramatically decrease the down time of the asset.
 Also, the availability of historical data and effective evaluation and representation methods for this data is expected to show trends or areas of interest which can be used for continuous improvement of both maintenance of the assets and technical optimisation of the assets themselves.

-What have been achieved so far after the first implementation phase of the UPTIME Platform in the FFT Case?
+What have been achieved so far during the initial implementation phase of the UPTIME Platform in the FFT Case?